 I do not make these recommendations lightly.
-I have personally read most, if not all, of the major works by these fantasy authors.
-There are many other authors which I have read who do not appear on this list.
+I have personally read most, if not all, of the major works by these fantasy authors, and I vouch for them.
+There are many other authors that I have read who do not appear on this list.
 Many other authors have produced enjoyable books — but they may have flaws which lead to them being a cut below the best.

 This list is the best of the best, and I commend these authors and their books to you.
 You will not be disappointed.

 The acknowledged king of fantasy, Tolkien singlehandedly brought the genre to mainstream popularity with his Lord of the Rings saga.
 Wizards, elves, dwarves, dragons, magic swords and a dark tower ruled by an evil lord; all of these concepts had their modern origins in Tolkiens' work.

 If you have not read Tolkien, you have not read fantasy.

 If you want to do things in the right order, read the short novel The Hobbit first and then the Lord of the Rings trilogy.
 However, it’s OK to do it the other way around as well.